 Weed Out Pet Projects

 During one conversation with the gardener, I asked, "Who decides what to plant?"
 "Your mom," he replied.
-"She knows which vegetables are better grown in the garden and which ones are
+"She knows which vegetables are better grown in the garden and which ones are better to buy from the market."
+Then he added, smiling, "Ask your mom about the lettuce fiasco."

 When I asked her about it, my mom said she now supervises the gardener strictly; last year, almost half the garden had been planted with lettuce.
 I had brought lettuce seeds to India, and the gardener wanted to impress his friends with the latest import from America.
 But lettuce isn't used in Indian cuisine, so it remained a mere ornament in the garden.